JeremyNGalloway/SimpleReverseShell/README.md

 ![alt tag](http://i.imgur.com/NVQqBOb.png)

 Easy as pie.
 The core feature of the shell is it's resilience to CTRL+C sighups.
 Additionally, the implant will re-iniatiate connection every 5 seconds if the socket dies.
-Ncat is a fantastic tool, but I find that the best software is the one that does one thing only and does that one thing well.
+Ncat is a fantastic tool, but I find that the best software does one thing and does that one thing well.
 Ergo srs.

 Public version sends traffic over clear-text, private version establishes an authenticated ssh style TLS tunnel.